Kretski/GravOptAdaptiveDemo/README.md

 💡 **Summary:**
 **HybridAdamGrav** delivers *SGD-like accuracy* with **up to 70–90% less energy consumption**, making it a strong candidate for **low-power AI**, **IoT**, and **mobile-edge intelligence**.
 Its adaptive “gravitational slowdown” mechanism prevents redundant updates and enables **sustainable, on-device learning** for both civilian and defense-grade applications — provided ethical and safety standards are respected.
-This table is well-structured and ready for posting on platforms like LinkedIn or GitHub.
-It effectively communicates the advantages of HybridAdamGrav across various applications, with a clear focus on energy efficiency, safety, and ethical considerations.
-Below are a few suggestions to enhance its impact for your target audience, followed by a slightly refined version of the table for improved readability and polish.
-I’ve also ensured the content aligns with the provided data and context, avoiding any speculative additions.